himanshuverma0912/Resume-Parsing-by-Spacy-NER/readme.md

 ```

 ### Dataset
-The dataset is containing 200 resumes content in JSON format and is taken from DataTurks
+The dataset is containing resume contents in JSON format which has been retrieved from DataTurks.

 ### Train the model
 To train the model run: